TahmidFarzan/alpha-byte-technology-exam-aspnet-core/Technical Lab Test - Alphabyte Technology Ltd.md

 | - | - | - | - |
 |XXX.XXX.XXX.XXX |XXXXXXXX |XXXXXXXXXXXX |XX |

-Data table data will be loaded from database table.
+Data table data will be loaded from the database table.
 Here is the Data table example and description:

 |**ID NUMBER** |**NAME** |**DIVISION** |**Department** |**Date of Birth** |**Age** |**Resume** |**Action** |
 | - | - | - | - | :- | - | - | - |